Results 1 - 10 from 57 for whale balaenoptera in 0.355 sec.

 Blue Whale

-Blue Whale Blue Whale Balaenoptera musculus Endangered The largest creature ever known to have existed on Earth is the present-day blue whale.
-The largest dinosaur attained a length of about 22 m and weighed about 36 tons.
-Today's blue whale is even larger than its ancestors, and may reach a total length of 33 m and a weight of 145 tons. ...
+Whale Blue Whale Balaenoptera musculus Endangered The largest creature ever known to have existed on Earth is the present-day blue whale.
+The largest dinosaur attained a ... of about 22 m and weighed about 36 tons.
+Today's blue whale is even larger than its ancestors, and may reach a total ... to 15 minutes is more typical.
+The life span of a blue whale is about 30 years.
+The calves measure 7 m at birth ...

 nature.ca More from this site